-Ninety-three diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2014-15.
+Ninety-nine diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2015-16.
 The following profile-which includes information about these students' employment history, educational background, and fields of study-should prove useful to you during the application process.
 If you have any further questions, please do not hesitate to contact us.

 Total Enrollment 2016-2017

 Frances Perkins Program Scholars: 95

 Range: 21-73 years old